Tommy Pham Preview, Player Props: Diamondbacks vs. White Sox

 Tommy Pham At The Plate

-- In 11.6% of his games this year, he has hit a home run, and 3.4% of his trips to the plate.
+- He has hit a long ball in 11.5% of his games this year, and 3.4% of his chances at the plate.

-- In 36.4% of his games this year, Pham has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in six contests.
+- Pham has driven in a run in 45 games this season (36.9%), including 14 games with more than one RBI (11.5%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.